-This Privacy Notice is provided by the following entities (collectively "FEIM or "we"): First Eagle Global Fund, First Eagle Overseas Fund, First Eagle U.S. Value Fund, First Eagle Gold Fund, First Eagle Global Income Builder Fund, First Eagle High Yield Municipal Fund (formerly named First Eagle High Income Fund), First Eagle Short Duration High Yield Municipal Fund, First Eagle Rising Dividend Fund (formerly named First Eagle Fund of America), First Eagle Small Cap Opportunity Fund, First Eagle U.S. Smid Cap Opportunity Fund and First Eagle Global Real Assets Fund, separate portfolios of First Eagle Funds, an open-end investment management company, the First Eagle Credit Opportunities Fund, a closed-end interval fund, as well as a continuously offered closed-end management investment company that elects to be regulated as a business development company, First Eagle Private Credit Fund, (each a "Trust" and, combined, the "Trusts" and each of the preceding funds a "Fund" and combined the "Funds"), together with any additional portfolios that may be added to the Trusts from time to time, as well as First Eagle Investment Management, LLC, First Eagle Separate Account Management, LLC, First Eagle Alternative Credit, LLC, Napier Park Global Capital (US) LP and Regatta Loan Management LLC.
+This Privacy Notice is provided by the following entities (collectively "FEIM or "we"): First Eagle Global Fund, First Eagle Overseas Fund, First Eagle U.S. Fund, First Eagle Gold Fund, First Eagle Global Income Builder Fund, First Eagle High Yield Municipal Fund (formerly named First Eagle High Income Fund), First Eagle Short Duration High Yield Municipal Fund, First Eagle Rising Dividend Fund (formerly named First Eagle Fund of America), First Eagle Small Cap Opportunity Fund, First Eagle U.S. Smid Cap Opportunity Fund and First Eagle Global Real Assets Fund, separate portfolios of First Eagle Funds, an open-end investment management company, the First Eagle Credit Opportunities Fund and First Eagle Real Estate Debt Fund, each closed-end interval funds, as well as a continuously offered closed-end management investment company that elects to be regulated as a business development company, First Eagle Private Credit Fund, (each a "Trust" and, combined, the "Trusts" and each of the preceding funds a "Fund" and combined the "Funds"), together with any additional portfolios that may be added to the Trusts from time to time, as well as First Eagle Investment Management, LLC, First Eagle Investment Management, Ltd, First Eagle Investment Management GmbH, First Eagle Separate Account Management, LLC, First Eagle Alternative Credit, LLC, Napier Park Global Capital (US) LP, Napier Park Global Capital Ltd., Napier Park Global Capital GmBH and Regatta Loan Management LLC.

-FEIM is committed to protecting your privacy.
-We are providing you with this privacy notice to inform you of how we handle your personal information that we collect and may disclose to our affiliates and nonaffiliates.
+FEIM is providing you with this privacy notice to inform you of how we handle your personal information that we collect and may disclose to our affiliates and nonaffiliates.
 If FEIM's information practices change, we will provide you with notice of any material changes.
 This privacy policy supersedes any of our previous policies relating to the information you disclose to us.